facebookresearch/FIND/README.md

 #### Reproducibility note
 * when preparing this code and data, we have changed the order of the examples in the training sets, which can result in non-significant changes w.r.t. the numbers reported in the text,
-* In Table 1d, we normalized the description length by dividing by 4 (size of the block); however this code does not apply such normalization.
-We have verified that neither of these changes affect the reported prefences of the learners or conclusions of the paper.

 That's it - thanks for reading!